clustarr/docs/docs/ansible-configuration.md

 Replace `123456` with your desired password.

 ## Update software
-The versions, urls and checksums for the software that will be downloaded while installing the controlserver can be adjusted in the `group_vars/all` file.
+The versions, URLs and checksums for the software that will be downloaded while installing the controlserver can be adjusted in the `group_vars/all` file.

 ### Proxmox
-If you install a Proxmox VE version that is not based on debian buster or the package repository url has changed for any other reason, you have to adjust the following values.
+If you install a Proxmox VE version that is not based on debian buster or the package repository URL has changed for any other reason, you have to adjust the following values.

 - `proxmox_enterprise_repository`: